daiqile96/OTTERS/Imputation/PRScs/README.md

 # PRS-CS: A GReX imputation model infers posterior eQTL effect sizes under continuous shrinkage (CS) priors

-***The PRS-CS implemented in OTTERS was based on the (PRS-CS software)[https://github.com/getian107/PRScs] developed by Tian et al. but prioritized for TWAS by allowing parallel computation.
-In OTTERS, we used tabix tool to efficiently extract the summary statistics and the LD reference for each target gene.***

 ## Example Data

 The example LD reference can be downloaded [here](https://www.dropbox.com/sh/7ubnuzamh45pwgs/AACKCL2CsTXIkbynLozVAzXna?dl=0).